YaLTeR/BunnymodXT/README.md

 ### Environment variables

+- **BXT_DISABLEPROCESSWINGHOSTING** - if set to 1, calls DisableProcessWindowsGhosting.
+Fix freezing startup vids in pre-Steampipe builds.
 - **BXT_SCRIPT** - if set to a filename of a hltas script, loads the non-shared RNG from that script on load.
 - **BXT_LOGFILE** - if set, logs all Bunnymod XT messages into a file with that filename.
 - **SPTLIB_DEBUG** - if set to 1, logs all dlopen, dlclose and dlsym calls.